 We’re here to give you the ultimate travel guide and a complete list of the best things to do in Langkawi, Malaysia!

 Place To Visit in Langkawi: The Best Things To Do

 Just like other Southeast Asian islands, Langkawi has their dry and rainy seasons.

-- May – August: The southwest monsoon starts.
-This means afternoon thunderstorm and choppy sea conditions.
+- May – August: The Southwest monsoon rolls over the island meaning afternoon thunderstorm and choppy sea conditions.

 - September – October: These two months are considered Langkawi’s rainy season.
 However, even though showers are heavier, it is possible to experience a short tropical downpour versus an all day thunderstorm.